rpanachi/rpanachi.github.io/_posts/2025-04-14-after-25-years-writing-software-here-are-a-few-more-things-ive-learned-so-far.md

 ### Avoid unnecessary frameworks
 The web is just HTTP—receive a request, send a response.
 That hasn’t changed in decades.
 You don’t need heavy frameworks to handle 90% of what you build.
 Stick with boring, battle-tested tools.

-### Monoliths aren’t aldways bad.
+### Monoliths aren’t always bad.
 Microservices aren’t always good.
 Don’t split your system into pieces unless you have a *really* good reason.
 Scale only when you must.
 Premature complexity is the real bottleneck.

 ### Worse is better
 Keep it simple.
 Forget hexagonal architecture and all the over-engineered “best practices” that solve problems you don’t have.
 [Worse is better](https://www.dreamsongs.com/WorseIsBetter.html)—and often faster, clearer, and easier to maintain.

 ### Don’t try to make it perfect.
 Make it adaptable.
 There’s no silver bullet.
-Instead of aiming for the perfect solution, aim for something adjustable—configurable, flexible, easy to change when needed.
+Instead of aiming for the perfect solution, aim for something adjustable, configurable, flexible, and easy to change when needed.
 Prioritize adaptability over perfection.

 ---